Coming Home After a Disaster: Things You Need to Know

 The Secondary Disaster: Debris Clean-up and Muck

-As I write this, Hurricane Irma is barreling toward Florida.
-Most South Floridians have heeded the warnings and left.
-Many Caribbean islands are badly damaged.
-Meanwhile, Texas is in week 2 of recovery from Hurricane Harvey, and the Western states are seeing one of the worst wildfire seasons in history.
-To say we are being battered right now is an understatement.
-Millions of Americans are in need of disaster assistance right now, something so few of us really think about until it is too late.
+When I wrote this article, Hurricane Irma was barreling toward Florida.
+Most South Floridians heeded the warnings and left after many Caribbean islands were badly damaged.
+Meanwhile, Texas was in week two of recovery from Hurricane Harvey, and the Western states were seeing one of the worst wildfire seasons in history.
+To say we were being battered was an understatement.
+During hurricane season, millions of Americans are at risk of needing disaster assistance, something so few of us think about until it is too late.

 Many residents of hurricane- or storm-damaged areas focus on immediate needs of surviving the storm: evacuate or shelter-in-place?
 Do I have enough food and water for my family?
 Do I have all the necessities, like clothing and prescriptions?
 What about pets?
 What about everything else?
 It is an incredibly painful and scary thing to go through, but most people don't think about the secondary disaster waiting after the storm.

-As the winds die down and the floodwaters recede, homes and businesses will be subject to mold, mildew, raw sewage, and floating chemical hazards.
-There will be mud and other debris, including dead animals, to clean up.
-On top of managing the overall shock of the storm and it's impact, it is a lot to deal with.
-There are places you can turn and things you should know when trying to work through this.
+As the winds die down and the floodwaters recede, homes and businesses are subject to mold, mildew, raw sewage, and floating chemical hazards.
+Mud and other debris, including dead animals, must be cleaned up.
+On top of managing the overall shock of the storm and its impact, it is a lot to deal with.
+There are places you can turn to and things you should know when trying to work through this.